 It is always a good idea to be careful what you post on social media, but please remember that this advice is tenfold when you have an active legal battle underway.

-Thanks to our friends and contributors from Smith & Weer, P.C. for their insight into the effects of a personal injury award on child support payments.
+Thanks to our friends and contributors from Andrew R. Lynch, P.C. for their insight into social media after a car accident.